MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/api-token.md

 ---
 uid: developers/downloads/api-token
-title: Get an API token from the portal
+title: Get an API token (ingestion key) from the portal
 author: ruthaisabokhae
 description: Get an API token from the portal ms.author: ruthai